AEADataEditor/aeadataeditor.github.io/_projects/project6.md

 ## Follow-up activities: Test cases and peer mentoring

+> You should bookmark the "[LDI Lab Training manual](https://labordynamicsinstitute.github.io/ldilab-manual/)"
 ### Test cases

 Test cases are worked through and jointly handled, including repeated peer mentoring by senior (experienced) RAs in the Lab.
 Three (non-consecutive) days are set aside for the peer-mentoring and walk-throughs, but work on these test cases can be done any time (adapted to individual class and exam schedules).
 We *strongly* suggest doing these immediately after the in-person training, however, as experience has shown that those who delay too long will ultimately struggle later in their work.